 \subsection{How Does Task Difficulty Impact Different Dimensions of SMART?}

-To examine factors affecting model performance across each SMART dimension, we construct new sets of dimension-specific questions with varying difficulty levels and evaluate five leading closed-source LLMs on this dynamic test set.
-Details of the difficulty design are provided in Appendix~\ref{append.smart-dyn1}.
+To investigate how task difficulty affects model performance across different SMART dimensions, we construct new sets of dimension-specific questions with varied difficulty levels and evaluate five leading closed-source LLMs on this dynamic test set.
+Task difficulty is manipulated in the following ways: for the Understanding dimension, by varying the number of added irrelevant sentences; for the Reasoning dimension, by grouping questions according to the number of required reasoning steps; for the Arithmetic dimension, by changing the number of digits (referring to digit length in scientific notation, not the number of operands); and for the R\&R dimension, by altering the mistakes introduced into the CoT.

+It is important to note that modifying the number of digits in arithmetic questions changes the ground-truth answer.
+To ensure correctness, we simultaneously update both the numerical values in the arithmetic questions and their corresponding SMT-LIB representations, subsequently employing the Z3 Solver to generate new ground-truth answers.
+For the other dimensions, the ground-truth answers remain unchanged.

-Fig.~\ref{fig:diff} presents performance trends across difficulty levels for each SMART dimension.
-As expected, increased task complexity generally leads to substantial performance degradation, validating the effectiveness of our difficulty calibration.
-Notably, GPT-4.1 and Claude3.7-Sonnet exhibit heightened sensitivity in the reasoning dimension, with ACC@Re scores dropping sharply from ~90\% to below 60\% as reasoning steps increase.
-In contrast, the remaining models sustain ACC@Re scores above 80\% even beyond six reasoning steps.
-In the arithmetic dimension, o4-mini maintains robust performance (ACC@Ar > 80\%) even with nine-digit numbers (refers to the number of digits in scientific notation instead of the count of operands), whereas GPT-4.1's accuracy drops below 10\%.
-For reflection tasks, introducing only two error types into the CoT results in a sharp decline in detection accuracy across all models.
-None can reliably detect all errors when four or more distinct mistake types are present.
+As shown in Fig.~\ref{fig:diff}, increasing task complexity generally leads to notable performance degradation across all dimensions.
+Notably, GPT-4.1 and Claude3.7-Sonnet show pronounced sensitivity in the Reasoning dimension, with ACC@Re scores dropping sharply from approximately 90\% to below 60\% as the number of reasoning steps increases.
+In contrast, the remaining models maintain ACC@Re scores above 80\% even with more than six reasoning steps.
+In the Arithmetic dimension, o4-mini demonstrates robust performance even with nine-digit numbers, whereas GPT-4.1's accuracy falls below 10\%.
+For Reflection tasks, introducing just two error types into the CoT results in a steep decline in detection accuracy for all models, with none able to reliably detect all errors when four or more distinct mistake types are present.